jpchip/personal-site/src/pages/blog/headless-cms.md

 ### To be continued...

-I will try more sometime and report back in another post
+I will try more sometime and report back in another post.